bleskomat/bleskomat-diy/README.md

 Once you've got a sample QR code, scan it with your mobile wallet app.
 The whole flow should work even if your server is still running the mock c-lightning, but obviously the LN payment will never be completed.

 If you don't already have a mobile wallet app that supports LNURL, you can check out the [Introduction to Bleskomat](https://www.bleskomat.com/intro) page which has a list of mobile wallet apps that work with this project.

+## Notes

+* Exchange rates are queried using Coinbase's `/v2/exchange-rates` API end-point.
+The function that does this is defined in `./server/utils.js`.
+If you prefer to use a different provider, that is the place to make your changes.

 ## License